ragour0001/FSDSBA/README.md

 	7. open browser and type http://localhost:8080 (Here you can perform the actions)

-	8. Once User Register, user need to wait till it consume by userservice and after consumig user can login to News App and perform the crus operation.
+	8. Once User Register, user need to wait till it consume by userservice and after consumig user can login to News App and perform the crud operation.

 ## Author